gregschwartz/zatanna/README.md

  * yTicks (10) Number of ticks to *try* to fit data to.
 Value is passed to d3's axis.ticks(); [documentation](https://github.com/mbostock/d3/wiki/SVG-Axes#wiki-ticks).
  * yAxisTitle ("") Title to display on the y-axis.
  * defaultBarColor  ("steelblue") The default color for the bars.
- * leftSymbol Default options for the left symbols.
-Individual settings will override the defaults.
-Symbols are only shown if values are provided.
+ * leftSymbol: Default options for the left symbols.
+Settings on individual datapoints will override the defaults. *Symbols are only shown if values are provided.*
    * shape (triangle) Supported shapes are "triangle", "circle", "square", and "cross".
    * color (gray) Can be a named color or a hexcode.
    * width (8) Icons are essentially square, so width will also be height.
    * showLine (true) If true, draws a dashed line across the bar, at the height of the symbol.
 Helps make it easier to compare bar and symbol values.
- * rightSymbol Default options for the right symbols.
-Individual settings will override the defaults.
-Symbols are only shown if values are provided.
+ * rightSymbol: Default options for the right symbols.
+Settings on individual datapoints will override the defaults. *Symbols are only shown if values are provided.*
    * shape (circle) Supported shapes are "triangle", "circle", "square", and "cross".
    * color (gray) Can be a named color or a hexcode.
    * width (8) Icons are essentially square, so width will also be height.